acidburn0zzz/conan-bashcompletion/README.md

-# conan-bashcompletion
+# Introduction

-A bash completion for [conan, the c++ packager](https://github.com/conan-io/conan)
+A bash completion for the c++ packager [Conan](https://github.com/conan-io/conan)

 This work is inspired by the docker bash completion script.

 # Installation

 To enable the completions either:
-* place the file 'conan-completion.sh' in
+* place the file 'conan-completion' in
     * /etc/bash_completion.d
     * /usr/share/bash-completion/completions

 * Or you can copy this file to e.g. ~/.conan-completion and add the line below to your .bashrc after bash completion features are loaded . ~/.conan-bashcompletion

 # Features